Create and Update Products with WooCommerce API

 $body = json_decode( wp_remote_retrieve_body( $response ) );

-Search Products
+}Search Products

-Another cool thing is that WooCommerce REST API allows you to search products let’s say by their SKU or product categories.
+Another cool thing is that WooCommerce REST API allows you to search products, let’s say, by their SKU or product categories.

-Let me show you an example how you can get products or even product variation by SKU.
+Let me show you an example of how you can get products or even product variation by SKU.

 $response = wp_remote_get(